connoro13c/thecoloringbook/DesignSpec.md

 Hero Section:

-Headline: "Bring Your Kids' Adventures to Life!"
+Headline: "Coloring pages
+crafted from their imagination"

-Subheading: "Instantly create personalized, printable coloring pages from your child's photos."
+Subheading: "Create personalized, printable black and white coloring pages with your child's photos."

 CTA: "Create Your Coloring Page"